hobbes7878/data-driven-journalism/week-5-feb.-15.md

 > The average salary for men and women is most different in the business school, where men earn $25,000 more on average than their female colleagues.

-You would document each step you took to arrive at that conclusion in your diary.
+You would document each step you took to arrive at that conclusion in your diary:

+> - Sorted data by school and gender columns
+- Calculated average by range of cells for each school by gender with formula `=AVERAGE(C2:C200)`
+- Compared averages by gender

 ---